Pulover/PuloversMacroCreator/Documentation/About.md

 ## Version 3.7.2

+* Added support to set an infinite loop in *Loop Command*.
+* Added support for self-references inside parameters in *COM Interface*.
 * Added *Toolbar* command line parameter: -b (Shows *Controls Toolbar* on start-up).
-* Improved *COM Interface* to support self-references inside parameters.
 * Fixed error on start-up on Windows Vista.
+* Fixed erros with *If Statements*.

 ## Version 3.7.1